Grizzelbee/ioBroker.mielecloudservice/README.md

 * (grizzelbee) Fix: fixed ESLint config
 * (grizzelbee) Upd: Changed order of config fields in UI
 * (grizzelbee) New: Set 5 Minutes poll interval and english response language as default to get initial values
-* (grizzelbee) New: Parent-Datapoint of timevalues will be used to get a pretty readable time in the format h:mm.
+* (grizzelbee) New: Parent-Datapoint of time values will be used to get a pretty readable time in the format h:mm.
 The deeper datapoints 0 and 1 will still be updated, but his will be removed in a future version to reduce workload.

 ### 0.0.5 (2019-07-25)
 * (grizzelbee) Upd: some code maintenance